 Alert text priority (Maintenance, Informational, Normal, Minor, Warning, Major, Critical).

-Number of times the alert has been fired.
+Number of times the alert was fired.

 Instructions contained in the Module for an